shijuvar/gokit/training/README.md

 * Decomposition Patterns for Microservices.
 * Domain-Driven Design (DDD)
 * A deep dive into gRPC and Protocol Buffers.
+* Working with CockroachDB - A distributed, fault-tolerant database
 * Managing Transactions in Microservices.
 * A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
 * Building Event-Driven Microservices with NATS.
 * Building Microservices with Event Sourcing and CQRS.
-* Microservices development with Go-kit.
+* Microservices development with Go kit.
-*	An introduction to containers and service mesh.

 ### About the Trainer